|19. juni 1969?

 i italiensk gotikk.

-Codussi tegnet klokketårnet øverst mot kirken som sto
+Mauro Codussi tegnet klokketårnet øverst mot kirken som

-to as 'the Lido'.
-It is the narrow strip of land which separates
+referred to as 'the Lido'.
+It is the narrow strip of land

 Once just a natural barrier, the Lido is now Venice's seaside.